-TreeRush opens May 29 and we can’t wait to see you!
-The health and safety of staff and guests is our top concern – especially as we think about providing adventure escapes during these times.
+At TreeRush Adventures, the health and safety of staff and guests is our top concern – especially as we think about providing adventure escapes during times like these.
 With this in mind, we’ve developed procedures based on guidelines from state health department and government officials and on recommendations by the Centers for Disease Control and Prevention.
 We’ve set strict standards so you can feel comfortable as you join us in creating an adventure that will help you get exercise, reduce stress, and experience the beauty of the great outdoors.

 First things first: follow healthy habits